PythonCharmers/python-future/README.rst

 Automatic conversion
 ====================

-There is a script included called ``futurize`` to aid in making either Python 2 code or Python 3 code compatible with both platforms using the ``future`` module.
+There is an experimental script included called ``futurize`` to aid in making either Python 2 code or Python 3 code compatible with both platforms using the ``future`` module.
 It is based on 2to3 and uses fixers from ``lib2to3``, ``lib3to2``, and ``python-modernize``.